Alabama

 Top Policies

-All examinees 18 and older do not have to meet the requirements.
+(Examinees 18 and older do not have to meet special requirements.)

 No, Alabama doesn’t require you to prepare for the GED® test in an adult education classroom.